rohanramnarain/lookable-web-main/docs/FILES.md

 - `app/api/geo/iso3/route.ts` — small server route that maps free-text country names to ISO3 codes.
   - Uses a local fallback regex table but attempts to lazy-import `src/lib/countryIndex.ts` (server-only) which has a comprehensive OWID-based matching index.
 Always returns 200 (never 500) and intentionally swallows failures in favor of a fallback.
 This is used by the planner (client-side) to normalize country inputs.
+  - NOTE: the route runs under the `nodejs` runtime.
+It previously declared `dynamic = "force-dynamic"` which conflicted with `next.config.ts` `output: 'export'`; that declaration has been removed so the route is compatible with the static-export config while still returning dynamic results at runtime.

 ## Core libraries (`src/lib`)